acagliano/eventlib-ce/README.md

 # EventLib

 An events library for the TI-84+ CE.

-For the full documentation, follow this link: https://acagliano.github.io/eventlib-ce/
+For more details and full documentation [click here](https://acagliano.github.io/eventlib-ce/).